Shakeel Gavioli-Akilagun, s.a.gavioli-akilagun@lse.ac.uk, Department of Statistics. Office hours: Monday 9:00 - 10:00 AM, COL 8.05.

 For the final project, you will be expected to find a dataset in order to produce a report with visualizations and conclusions.
 The report should demonstrate the use of the techniques taught in the course.

-This course is an introduction to the fundamental concepts of data and data visualization for students and assumes no prior knowledge of these concepts.
+This course is an introduction to the fundamental concepts of data and data visualization and assumes no prior knowledge of these concepts.

 The course will involve 20 hours of lectures and 15 hours of computer workshops in the AT.